Local dialogue on green transition

 Solar energy in Jordan.
 Energy Modelling Lab is assisting to develop a low emission strategy for Jordan.

 Jordan is considered to be among the world’s most vulnerable to drought as a result of climate change.
-Major challenges are aridity, water scarcity, heavy reliance on fossil energy imports and rapid growth in population and urbanization.
+Major challenges are aridity, water scarcity, heavy reliance on fossil energy imports, rapid population growth, and urbanization.

-The government is now addressing the need for a transition to a greener and more resilient economy.
+The government is now addressing the need to transition to a greener and more resilient economy.
 One important step is developing a National Long-Term Low Emission Strategy and Options Report 2050.

 Energy Modelling Lab is contributing to developing a low-emission strategy in Jordan.
-We are creating a central modelling framework representing eight key sectors and their interconnections.
+We are creating a tailored energy systems model, the TIMES-Jordan model.
+This modelling framework represents eight key sectors and their interconnections.
 By embedding baseline scenarios, we can estimate the impact of different options for decarbonization.
-We then create a shortlist of the least cost and most feasible options and are able to designate the optimal pathways.
+We then create a shortlist of the least cost and most feasible options and designate the optimal pathways.

 Building DK-BioRes